 The NONE keyword, if used, must followed by keywords specifying the algorithms and protocols to be enabled.
-The other initial keywords may be followed by such keywords.
+The other initial keywords do not require, but may be followed by such keywords.
+All level keywords can be combined, and for example a level of "SE-CURE256:+SECURE128" is allowed.

 The order with which every algorithm or protocol is specified is significant.
 Algorithms specified before others will take precedence.
-The supported algorithms and protocols are shown in Table 7.3.
+The supported algorithms and protocols are shown in Table 6.3.
 To avoid collisions in order to specify a compression algorithm in the priority string you have to prefix it with "COMP-", protocol versions with "VERS-", signature algorithms with "SIGN-" and certificate types with "CTYPE-".
 All other algorithms don't need a prefix.
 Each specified keyword can be prefixed with any of the following characters.